patxipierce/rasyen/README.md

     - Will remove the result from the list to it cannot appear again in other tag calls.
 - `=meta`
      - Evaluates the tag again to check for more tags in the result string.

+English Filters:

+These filters are located in the `filters/en_US-filters.js` file.
+It is **not** included by default.

+- `=a-or-an`
+    - Will prefix the word with "a" or "an" depending on the selected texts starting letter.
+- `=pronoun-swap`
+    - Searches the result for a pronoun and replaces all the occurrences in the result with the same gender.
+- `=to-plural`
+    - Converts a word to plural.
+- `=to-singular`
+    - Converts a word to singular.
+- `=number-to-words`
+    - Converts a number from digits to its word representation.

 ## Examples: